The texts on this site have been auto-translated which may result in some linguistic errors.

 Amna Handzic

-26 years old, from Skåne with a background from the former Yugoslavia.
-Living in Stockholm since 2022.
-I currently work at Sida's unit for operational and financial management.
-There I have primarily worked with the agency's annual report, but also work with operational management through operational planning and follow-up.
-Before that, I worked at the Swedish Institute for International Affairs where I worked on projects and analysis linked to various current world issues, but my focus was mainly on Europe's developing countries and their rapprochement with the EU.
-Before that, I took my master's degree from the University of Gothenburg in European Studies.
-During my studies, I completed a Schuman Traineeship at the European Parliament's Liaison Office in Stockholm, as well as an internship and summer position at the Ministry of Foreign Affairs' unit for international development cooperation.
-I have also been involved in voluntary work, of course in FUF.
+She has previously worked at the Swedish Institute of Foreign Affairs, where her work consisted of projects and analysis linked to current global issues, with a particular focus on developments in Europe's developing countries and their rapprochement with the EU.
+Amna has a master's degree in European Studies from the University of Gothenburg.
+During her studies, she completed a Schuman Traineeship at the European Parliament's Liaison Office in Stockholm, as well as an internship and summer position at the Ministry for Foreign Affairs' Unit for International Development Cooperation.
+In addition to her professional and academic background, Amna has also been involved in voluntary work within FUF.

 Niusha Khanmohammadi